PmarchenkoUCode/Usof-Backend-REST-API/README.md

 ### ROUTERS : :white_check_mark: Это уже сделано
   #### Authentication module:
-    - <h1>POST - /api/auth/register </h1> - registration of a new user, required parameters are[login, password, password confirmation, email]
+    - POST - /api/auth/register - registration of a new user, required parameters are[login, password, password confirmation, email]
     - POST - /api/auth/login- log in user, required parameters are [login, email,password].
 Only users with a confirmed email can sign in
     - POST - /api/auth/logout- log out authorized user
     - POST - /api/auth/password-reset- send a reset link to user email, requiredparameter is [email]